 6 Free Mileage Tracker Apps We Love

-Back in the old days, tracking mileage meant dragging a notebook out of the glove box and hoping your pen wasn’t out of ink.
+Back in the old days, tracking mileage meant pulling a crumpled notebook out of the glove box and hoping your pen wasn’t out of ink.

-But now we live in an age of wonder where there’s an app for everything — including ones that automatically track mileage for you.
+But now there’s an app for everything — including ones that automatically track mileage for you.

 Here are our favorites.

 This versatile app not only tracks your mileage but also helps you keep track of all your other business expenses.

 Everlance starts and stops automatically.
 It detects when your car starts moving and records the miles you drive.
 With a quick swipe of your finger, you can categorize each trip as work-related or personal.
 You can also set your work hours, automatically classifying drives during those hours as business trips.

 - Basic: Pay nothing to track 30 automatic trips a month.
 You’ll also get unlimited receipt uploads and IRS-compliant reports.